This post was originally published December 2020 and was updated in December 2021.

 In what’s a particularly devious enterprise and typically covered by few insurers, hackers impersonate the insured, tricking your client’s customers or vendors into payments to fraudulent accounts.

 By the time, your client notices the deception, their business has irrevocably lost large sums of money.
-For that reason, most insurance companies withhold coverage for invoice manipulation, reasoning that the crime was perpetrated on another party outside of the firm.
+For that reason, most insurance companies withhold invoice manipulation coverage, reasoning that the crime was perpetrated on another party outside of the firm.
 So it should be that party’s problem, right?

 If your client is refused social engineering coverage, their closest possible alternative is crime coverage that's, unfortunately, designed only to cover theft committed by the firm’s employees or by non-employee third parties.